-Thankfully, there are several ways in which you can reduce the risk of inadvertently installing fake antivirus on your system:
+Thankfully, there are several things you can do to reduce the risk of inadvertently installing a fake antivirus program on your system:

 - Never click on pop-ups.
 No, really.
 Never.
 Just don’t do it.

-- If your browser presents a warning about a website you are trying to access you should pay attention and get the information you need elsewhere.
+- If your browser displays a warning about a website you are trying to access you should pay attention and get the information you need elsewhere.

-While it’s good to know that an ever increasing number of people realise they need antivirus programs and suchlike, the cyber criminals have also taken notice and reacted accordingly.
+As people become more aware of the need for antivirus software, fake antivirus software will only become more prevalent.
+While it’s good that an ever-increasing number of people realize they need antivirus programs, cybercriminals have also taken notice and reacted accordingly.